Samaria (Mitcham) Bailey: Tutoring Program

-Samaria also helped to develop one of the first anti-discrimination programs for her fellow students.
-Black students who were attempting to transfer to the ethnically white schools were required to be "academically prepared"; therefore, black students received preparatory summer tutoring.
-Nonetheless, eleven years of underperforming education would not be erased with a single summer of tutoring and a year of improved schooling.
-Black students applying to college still displayed much lower scores on standardized tests.

-In order to combat these disadvantages, Joseph Hendricks, then Dean of Men at Mercer University, created a secret tutoring program for black high school students, to help prepare them to succeed in the newly-desegregated schools.
-Although the tutoring took place at Mercer, the program was not sponsored by the university itself.

-Hendricks carefully selected the first seventeen students, one of whom was the young student Samaria Mitcham.
-Samaria was tutored in the summer with the rest of the group and academically flourished the following school year.
-Nonetheless, when testing came, Samaria performed poorly.
-Samaria's situation provided a convincing argument that the standardized test scores did not reflect students' academic abilities.
-Samaria's star performance at each high school demonstrated her intelligence; the tests had instead measured the cultural literacy white students had acquired through years of superior education.

 Based on Samaria's experiences, Hendricks improved the tutoring program, recruiting students from as far as UCLA to help teach.
 The following summer (1965), the tutorial program attracted close to 100 students.

 Desegregating Mercer University

 Samaria was then admitted to Mercer University, the first such African American woman.
 At Mercer, Samaria continued to endure racist remarks from her peers on a daily basis.
 Most students ignored her, avoiding eye contact, and even some professors treated her like a nonentity.
 In her chemistry class, she was the only female pupil, and the professor had to force another student to be her lab partner.
 The mistreatment, however, did not stop Samaria from pursuing her education.
 She notes, "I've never been a quitter."

 During her time at Mercer, Samaria continued to perform as a pianist.
 She was offered recording contracts with several music labels, but rejected them to continue pursuing her education.